U.S. flag

 Assumed Before-Tax and After-Tax Discount Rates

 10. Assumptions: The computation methodology adopts a number of assumptions implemented to facilitate analysis on a large scale.
 When viewed in total, these assumptions are designed to benefit the victim and are more favorable than the standard assumptions typically applied in litigation.
 For example, the Special Master considered that over the course of their projected careers, younger victims could expect to cross into higher income brackets, and be subject to corresponding higher income tax rates, on account of experience-based real lifetime earnings growth in excess of economy-wide national wage increases.
 To calculate economic losses, however, whatever income tax rate corresponded to the victim’s determined compensable income bracket as of the date of death, or time the victim was unable to work or had to reduce work as a result of eligible conditions, was assumed to apply for the remainder of the victim’s career, without increase.
-Likewise, the calculations of economic losses also assume that the personal consumption percentage corresponding to the victim’s determined compensable income bracket as of the date of death, or time the victim was unable to work or had to reduce work as a result of eligible conditions, applies for the remainder of the victim’s career, without decrease.
+Likewise, the calculations of economic losses also assume that the personal consumption percentage corresponding to the victim’s determined compensable income bracket as of the date of death, or time the victim was unable to work or had to reduce work as a result of eligible conditions, applies for the remainder of the victim’s career, without decrease (assuming that no children are leaving the household and the household size remains the same).
 It was determined that the net effect of these and other facilitating assumptions was to increase the potential amount of presumed economic loss to the benefit of the victim.

 2.3.1 Compensation for VCF1 Claimants Who Were Paid in VCF1